- Last Updated: 19 April 2022

 Inheritance Tax (IHT)

-- A gift to a trust is a Chargeable Lifetime Transfer (CLT) for IHT and subject to an immediate tax charge at 20%, unless:
+- A lifetime gift to a trust is a Chargeable Lifetime Transfer (CLT) for IHT and subject to an immediate tax charge at 20%, unless:

 - Reliefs apply.